kiwidata/Emission-by-Country/README.md

 Regression is machine learning technique used to predict continuous variables.
 The regression model can learn patterns that best fits the existing data and make future predictions beyond the range of current data.
 This is an ideal use case for us since the CO2 emissions dataset contains large historical data and is continuous.
 To perform the analysis, we performed the following steps:
 * Load the dataset into Pandas dataframe
-* Clean the dataset by removing missing value since historical data is not complete
-* Drop non-numeric/unnecessary features such as country code, per-capita
 * Split the data into input and output
 * Instantiate a linear regression model for the sklearn library to perform linear regression
 * Make emission predictions on future years